NMHC/NAA Viewpoint: The apartment industry supports the permanent estate tax exclusion legislation enacted in 2025 tax legislation.

 Without stepped-up basis, the tax basis of inherited property can be quite low if the property was purchased long ago and has been depreciated over a number of years.
 As a result, heirs could inherit an apartment property with no basis and sizeable debt.
 If they sell it, they will face significant depreciation recapture taxes and capital gains taxes.
 This discourages heirs from investing further capital to maintain it and removes valuable affordable housing from the inventory.

-Allowing the estate tax exemption to be cut in half beginning in 2026 would expose many more taxpayers to the levy, making it more difficult to transfer businesses to future generations and forcing taxpayers to engage in costly planning that diverts capital from their businesses.
+Any action to reduce the estate tax exemption level would expose many more taxpayers to the levy, making it more difficult to transfer businesses to future generations and forcing taxpayers to engage in costly planning that diverts capital from their businesses.